 Abbu Jan came with us to my DHA house (my first real home that was built with loans and borrowed money).
 Ragni, our only child, was born in 1984 and part of all this is written for her to read.
 Abbu Jan expired in 1987.
 Ummi lived here until 1989, when she passed away in January.

 The Iqbal Town house, however, was among the best periods of my life in Karachi.
-Despite being far away from all our friends' houses, we had Iqbal Ismail, Salman Kureshi, Muzaffar Ghaffar, Noel Colaco, Joe D’Cruz, Humayun Gohar, Umra Charlie and many others visit us there each time I was on leave or my ship was at home port.
-Closer to the house were Lala Mufti, Captain Anees Jaetapkar … and the author, Ibné Insha, who lived nearly a block away.
-Meeting him was always wonderful and hilarious.
-Maybe I will write a post about him some day.
+Despite being far away from all our friends' houses, we had Iqbal Ismail, Salman Kureshi, Muzaffar Ghaffar, Noel Colaco, Joe D’Cruz, Humayun Gohar, Uncle Charlie and his daughter, Umra, and many others visit us there each time I was on leave or my ship was at home port.
+Closer to the house were Lala Mufti, Captain Anees Jaetapkar … and the wonderful author, Ibné Insha, who lived nearly a block away.

 I recorded many of Suroor Bhai's poems on that day — and more in the years to come.
 Here is a nazm